 firstname.lastname@example.org • Abraham Shapiro Academic Complex • 217 • 781-736-2001

-Teacher and administrator education.
+Teacher, teacher leader, and administrator preparation and support.
 Teacher leadership.
 Education policy.

 - ED 100b - Exploring Teaching (Secondary)

 - ED 101b - Elementary School Curriculum and Teaching: Arts, Multiculturalism, and Other Topics

 - ED 104a - Secondary School: Theory into Practice

 - ED 110e - Practice Teaching: Secondary School

 - ED 155b - Education and Social Policy